Jaydee8652/EspressoBatch/README.md

 "Speed dial" for all filters in sequence
  ```

 Once the sort is complete .cifs are moved to directories within the 'cifs' directory corresponding to to their reason for discard.
-The 'Original_Cifs' is also moved to this directory.
-Running the script again will create a new 'Original_Cifs' to start the process again, previously sorted .cifs will not be overriden.
+The 'original_cifs' is also moved to this directory.
+Running the script again will create a new 'original_cifs' to start the process again, previously sorted .cifs will not be overriden.

 ```